 Navigating the news of a cancer diagnosis and going through the treatment options are already challenging tasks, and the CDL implementation adds an extra layer of complexity.

 It is important to understand the changes and how they may affect you so that you can consider your options carefully – in light of your risk factors and budget – and take proactive steps to ensure that you have the support you need to focus on your treatment and recovery during this difficult period.

 If you need help going through the available options, do send your queries to us, and our fully-salaried, conflict-free client advisers will be ready to assist you.

-In addition, we offer up to 50% first-year commission rebates for qualifying plans, so you get more value out of your insurance plans.
+In addition, we offer 30% first-year commission rebates for qualifying plans, so you get more value out of your insurance plans.